MicaCraft/.github/Profile/README.md

 # About

-We have three brach
+We have three branch

 ## MicaApps
 https://github.com/MicaApps

-This brach aim at developing apps for Windows, so that refresh Windows experience
+This branch aim at developing apps for Windows, so that refresh Windows experience

 ## MicaGames
 https://github.com/MicaGames

-This brach aim at developing classic games for Windows
+This branch aim at developing classic games for Windows

 ## MicaUI
 https://github.com/MicaUI